dbenn/cgp/README.md

 Distribution
 ------------
-pCG distribution is freely redistributable under the Gnu Public Licence.
+pCG distribution is freely redistributable under the BSD 3 clause license.
-See gpl.html.
-See also the licensing directory under <root>/cgp/lib.
+See the licensing directory under <root>/cgp/lib.

 Bugs
 ----